vansh-005/AlgoSpeak/Readme.md

 locally in the browser.
 Publishing to the Chrome Web Store (for other people to install it) is a separate, later step.

-## Current status / known limitations

-- **Auth is disabled.** `middleware/auth.js` currently passes every request through without checking a token.
-Fine for testing solo; needs real JWT verification restored before sharing this with anyone else, since the backend URL would otherwise be open to whoever finds it.
-- **No conversation memory yet.** Each request is stateless — the backend doesn't yet use Redis to remember earlier turns in the same session, or a vector DB to recall similar past discussions.
-See the TODOs below.
-- **TTS isn't wired in.** `tts-server/` has early scaffolding for text-to-speech but the main pipeline currently returns text only.

-## Roadmap

-- [ ] Restore JWT auth before any public sharing
-- [ ] Add conversation history via Redis
-- [ ] Add vector-DB context retrieval (KNN over past sessions)
-- [ ] Wire up text-to-speech for spoken responses
-- [ ] Publish to the Chrome Web Store